browhycanIonlymakeonegithubpagesthing/browhycanionlymakeonegithubpagesthing.github.io/README.md

 how are you doing?
 good?
 alright cool
-Credit goes to Crazygird and Gamer-Guy12 and BlueHalooo for index.html, the openers, and the crasher. thanks for everything i guess
+Credit goes to Crazygird and BlueHalooo for index.html, the openers, and the crasher. thanks for everything i guess